 THE PRIDE OF THE YANKEES was the 7th most popular movie of 1942.
-The box office take of $8,080,000 would translate to around $226,000,000 today; among the five dozen or so movies centered around baseball, with that inflation adjustment factored in it tops the roster.
-For generations, it’s remained the sentimental favorite: the last ten minutes are a sure way to check tear ducts.*
+The box office take of $8,080,000 would translate to around $226,000,000 today; among the five dozen or so movies centered around baseball, with that inflation adjustment factored in this tops the roster.
+For generations, it’s remained the sentimental favorite centered around that quintessential American pastime: the last ten minutes are a sure way to check tear ducts.*

-A top rate Hollywood-heyday biopic, it covers the life of hero-worshiped Lou Gehrig, from working as a waiter to get through Columbia University, onto his sign-up with the Yankees and fame as the team’s first baseman, including their fabled 1927 lineup.
-Directed by Sam Wood, the first half of the 127 minutes is a very smooth series of vignettes showing Gehrig’s prowess on the field and his warm family background.
+A top-rate Hollywood-heyday biopic, it covers the life of hero-worshiped Lou Gehrig, from working as a waiter to get through Columbia University, onto his sign-up with the Yankees and fame as the team’s first baseman, including being part of their fabled 1927 lineup.
+Directed by Sam Wood, the first half of the 127 minute show is a very smooth series of vignettes showing Gehrig’s prowess on the field and his warm family background.
 The second half deals with his marriage and concludes with his farewell to 62,000 fans at Yankee Stadium, following 2,130 consecutive games (including 7 World Series).
 Stricken by ALS, Gehrig found steadily encroaching paralysis too lethal an opponent to play against.

 Much of the happy-home goo is cloyingly written, but Gary Cooper’s performance is so charming and persuasive and those of Teresa Wright as his wife Eleanor, and Elsa Janssen and Ludwig Stossel as his parents are so steady that it’s a cinch to bat away the pitched cornballs.
 Composer Leigh Harlines intrusively sweet musical underscoring of the cute stuff is a liability, but he does orchestrate some effective ballpark themes in other parts of the story.

-An Oscar winner for Film Editing, it was also nominated for Best Picture, Actor (Cooper), Actress (Wright), Screenplay, Story, Cinematography, Music Score, Art Direction and Special Effects.
-With Bill Dickey, Harry Harvey, Frank Faylen, Addison Richards, Dane Clark.
-Gehrig died the year before the film came out, at 37.
+An Oscar winner for Film Editing, it was nominated for Best Picture, Actor (Cooper), Actress (Wright), Screenplay, Story, Cinematography, Music Score, Art Direction and Special Effects.
+With Bill Dickey, Harry Harvey, Frank Faylen, Addison Richards and Dane Clark.
+Lou Gehrig died the year before the film came out, at age 37.